 The classroom portion teaches topics like:

-The classroom portion of Ohio drivers ed can be completed online, at an approved driving school, or, if it is offered, your high school.
+The classroom portion of Ohio drivers ed can be completed online, at an approved driving school, or, if it is offered, at your high school.

 At the end of your course, you will receive a certificate of completion.
 Hold on to it.
 You’ll need it when you apply for your license.

-Perhaps the easiest way is to complete the classroom portion of driver’s ed is online.
+Perhaps the easiest way to complete the classroom portion of driver’s ed is online.
 Taking drivers ed online means you can complete this portion at a pace and on a schedule that works best for you.

 If you think completing a course online might be a good fit, here’s a list of some great Ohio online driver’s ed providers.